floradora101/shophubecom/exam1.md

 ---

-## 📦 Task 1: Setup & Basic Database
+## 📦 Task 1: Setup & Basic Database - System design + important to check folder structure

 ### What to build: